vniems/BD-Lithium/README.md

 ## Project Aim

-**The purpose** of the project is to distribute the tool (code development) that had been used in the multi-omics analysis of integrated data between BD GWAS and RNA-seq of patients-derived iPSC neurons.
+**The purpose** of the project is to distribute the tool (code development) that had been used in the multi-omics analysis of integrated data between BD GWAS and RNA-seq of patients-derived induced pluripotent stem cell (iPSC) neurons.

 The study workflow including detailed methods can be found in 1) the **‘Method’** section in the main text and 2) the **‘Supplemental Methods’** of the manuscript [doi will be added after a paper is published].